Ideq/TUD_UAV_3D_Pathfinding/README.md

 3. Start the simulation of an area

-4. Run the UAV_main.py to start the mapdatageneration, pathgeneration and pathfollowing algorythm Step 1:
+4. Run the UAV_main.py to start the mapdatageneration, pathgeneration and pathfollowing algorythm

+	Step 1:

-	Generates an array with the mapdata for the current scene in VREP Step 2:
+	Generates an array with the mapdata for the current scene in VREP

+	Step 2:

-	Reads the starting position and the goal from the scene Step 3:
+	Reads the starting position and the goal from the scene

+	Step 3:

 	Finds and interpolates a Path

 	Step 4:

 	Starts the pathfollowing

 	Step 5:

-	After the goal is reached, it shows the calculated path in comparison to the real path the UAV was flying
+	After the goal is reached, it shows the calculated path in comparison to the real path the UAV was flying in 2D.
 ## Documentation

 * The function **path_3d(pos, loop)** included in the file "PathGenerationCubic.py" takes as an argument an array of 3D points (pos) where the path should go through and a boolean (loop) which defines if the trayectory is closed or open.
 The return of the function is an array for each coordinate of the path and the time (path_x, path_y, path_z and path_t).